 Why did General Eisenhower immediately order a propaganda campaign about Nazi atrocities?
 Was it to distract the media from discovering a far more important story?(source)

 The distraction, of course, was the Germans having detonated a nuclear bomb, a major game changer for the Third Reich depending on what their intent was relative to its use.
 That late in the war was just what they needed, a game changer, and an Atomic bomb, like the Nagasaki bomb did for the U.S., would have done it.
 The question is, what would that use as a game changer have been.
 Again-and-again when researching the German nuke you read where the scientists working on the program stalled the forward momentum.
 However, the device used in Rugen Island blast was said to have bypassed the heavy-water bomb and went straight to the use of uranium and done so under the direct hand of the SS.
-During the war the Germans were obsessed with the destruction of Hoover Dam and the bombing of the city of New York on the other.
+During the war the Germans were obsessed with the destruction of Hoover Dam on one hand and the bombing of the city of New York on the other.
 Most likely any fully operable and deliverable atomic device would have been aimed toward nothing but the destruction of New York City.
 Why one of the three wasn't is not known.
 Or is it?
 Hoover Dam was another thing.